hmcts/pre-api/README.md

 ### What's inside

-The template is a working application with a minimal setup.
+The repository is a working application.
 It contains:
  * application code
- * setup script to prepare project
  * common plugins and libraries
  * docker setup
  * automatically publishes API documentation to [hmcts/cnp-api-docs](https://github.com/hmcts/cnp-api-docs)